ASDAN offers a range of nationally approved qualifications based around the development of personal, social and employability skills.

 Following amendments to the school and college performance tables in England, qualifications that do not rely on a written examination for assessment purposes, such as ASDAN qualifications, do not, themselves, contribute to the tables.
 There is however strong evidence that ASDAN qualifications improve performance in English and Mathematics, which are double weighted in the Progress 8 performance measure.

 ASDAN centre registration and centre approval

-- Once registered, visit centre approval section in members area and upload specified policies, procedures and other information to demonstrate that they are meeting regulatory requirements:
+- Once registered, visit centre approval section in members area and complete:

 - Attend the appropriate training.